Differentially Private Synthetic Heavy-tailed Data: Background

 \subsubsection{Differential Privacy}

-Differential privacy, introduced by \citet{dwork2006calibrating}, is a formal mathematical framework for privacy that allows information to be learned about the population while still preserving the privacy of individuals in the data.
+Differential privacy (DP), introduced by \citet{dwork2006calibrating}, is a formal mathematical framework for privacy that allows information to be learned about the population while still preserving the privacy of individuals in the data.
 In particular, differential privacy provides probabilistic guarantees on disclosures, linkage attacks, and composition.
-It also makes group privacy feasible and is secure to post-processing.
-Notably, differential privacy allows privacy loss quantification and enables privacy to go beyond a binary definition \citep{dwork2014algorithmic}.
+It also makes group privacy feasible and is secure for post-processing.
+Notably, DP allows privacy loss quantification and enables privacy to go beyond a binary definition \citep{dwork2014algorithmic}.

-Under differential privacy, methods can be evaluated based on how efficient their privacy budget usage is, or in other words, how accurate they are with a fixed amount of privacy loss and vice versa.
-The classical differential privacy framework quantifies the privacy loss of a mechanism through a parameter $\epsilon > 0$.
-The lower $\epsilon$ is, the more privacy protection a mechanism provides by adding a higher noise level to the data.
-Typically, $\epsilon$ takes values less than 1, and an $\epsilon$ of 5 or larger is considered a high level of privacy loss.
+Under DP, methods can be evaluated based on how efficient their privacy budget usage is, or in other words, how accurate they are with a fixed amount of privacy loss and vice versa.
+The classical DP framework quantifies the privacy loss of a mechanism through a parameter $\epsilon > 0$.
+The lower $\epsilon$ is, the more privacy protection a mechanism provides by adding a higher noise level to the statistical summaries that are to be publicly released.
+Typically, $\epsilon$ takes values less than 1, although in practice values of $\epsilon$ of 5 or higher (e.g., \citet{abowd20222020, census2021parameters}) are considered and employed, even though they imply a higher level of privacy loss.